BLCM/BLCMods/Borderlands 2 mods/Astor/Quests Improvement/Double Quests Rewards Redux/ReadMe.md

 - ### Campaign DLC:
-  - __DLC 1: *Captain Scarlett and Her Pirate's Booty*__ Gives you the choice between 2 Unique weapons/items during some missions in *Captain Scarlett and Her Pirate's Booty*
+  - __DLC 1 - *Captain Scarlett and Her Pirate's Booty*__: Gives you the choice between 2 Unique weapons/items during some missions in *Captain Scarlett and Her Pirate's Booty*
+  - __DLC 2 - *Mr. Torgue's Campaign of Carnage*__: Gives you the choice between 2 Unique weapons/items during some missions in *Mr. Torgue's Campaign of Carnage*.
-  - __DLC 3: *Sir Hammerlock's Big Game Hunt*__ Gives you the choice between 2 Unique weapons/items during some missions in *Sir Hammerlock's Big Game Hunt*.
+  - __DLC 3 - *Sir Hammerlock's Big Game Hunt*__: Gives you the choice between 2 Unique weapons/items during some missions in *Sir Hammerlock's Big Game Hunt*.

 - ### Headhunter DLC:
   - __Headhunter 1__ - *TK Baha's Bloody Harvest*: Unchanged for now.